 The smarter collection and use of data, interpretation from the operation, as well as the more sophisticated collaboration based on data and interpretation, seems potentially a decisive weapon in the fight against disorder and insecurity in public spaces.

 Several studies, have shown that better exploitation of open- and closed data on can be of decisive importance in monitoring security at major festivals and events.
 Live dangers can be detected through live monitoring of shared messages.
 Calamities around violence, drug and alcohol use can for examples be battled in this way.
 Other studies have focused on using GPS data for better crowd control.
-In , the research results are presented to a cloud-based platform that uses GPS data for crowd management and has been deployed in 14 events in England, Switzerland and the Netherlands, including the coronation of King Willem-Alexander.
+In previous research, the research results are presented to a cloud-based platform that uses GPS data for crowd management and has been deployed in 14 events in England, Switzerland and the Netherlands, including the coronation of King Willem-Alexander.
 In recent research ,, attention is also paid to the privacy considerations of such technology.
 Another important technological development is the use of augmented aka mixed reality (AR / MR), through "smart" glasses such as the Google Glass, the HoloLens, Vuzix and Oculus Rift in the live identification of objects, animals and people.

 Augmented reality is already being used to gather real-time intelligence during raids, training, surveillance, and patrols as reported by the FBI.
 For example, two experiments with augmented reality are presented in which the Dutch police use them for forensic research in, among other things, a simulated XTC laboratory.
 In such data-driven, AR-centric initiatives, privacy and data security generally play a decisive role.
 In the meantime, not only international research has been carried out - see for example - but also in practice experience has been gained, for example in the de-escalate experiments that have been conducted in the busiest and most lively night-life area of the municipality of Eindhoven- stratumseind .